UBC-MDS/UBC-MDS.github.io/resources_pages/install_ds_stack_mac.md

 The open-source text editor Visual Studio Code (VS Code) is both a powerful text editor and a full-blown Python IDE, which we will use for more complex analysis.
 You can download and install the macOS version of VS Code from the VS code website [https://code.visualstudio.com/download](https://code.visualstudio.com/download).

-Pay attention here if you have to download the "Intel Chip" or "Apple silicon" installer.
+Pay attention here if you have to download the "Apple silicon" or "Intel Chip" installer.

 Once the download is finished, click "Open with Archive utility", and move the extracted VS Code application from "Downloads" to "Applications".

-In addition to reading the [getting started instructions](https://code.visualstudio.com/docs/setup/mac), **be sure to follow the ["Launching from the command line"](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) steps as well.**
+**Be sure to follow both the ["Install VS Code on macOS"](https://code.visualstudio.com/docs/setup/mac#_install-vs-code-on-macos) AND ["Launch VS Code from the command line"](https://code.visualstudio.com/docs/setup/mac#_launch-vs-code-from-the-command-line) steps as well.**

 You can test that VS code is installed and can be opened from Terminal by **restarting** terminal and typing the following command: